nypublicradio/wnyc-podcasts/README.md

 - Run `gulp` to build your webapp for production

 Important: Make sure you have Ruby and susy's ruby gem installed as well as Bower (globally), then you can use this project with whatever preprocessor you like, Yeoman, Compass, etc.

+One last quick tip: Once you have things working locally, you don't actually have to do the last step above.
+Just grab the CSS source from the browser while 'gulp serve' is running.
+You don't have to grab everything as there are some extra styles and a slight difference here and there in the local version.
+Best bet is to copy everything from the bottom of the CSS (minus the map at the very bottom) to the class called .hidden and replace in the superchunk.